keenthekeen/TUSSO/readme.md

 The centralized authentication system for Triamudom personnel, based on Laravel 5.2.

-*This version of TUSSO utilizes exisiting directory server*
+*This version of TUSSO utilizes existing directory server*

 Please read the contribution guide before contributing any changes.